-If you are on an extended visit to Sydney, why not spend some time exploring Sydney by bus.
+Seeing Sydney by bus is a great way to explore the city, either s a local or if If you are on an extended visit to the city.
 Some of these routes are perfect for uncovering our best-kept secret spots.
 There is no better budget way to see the city.

 Taking a trip by local bus is a good, cheap way to see more of a city.
 I think it’s good to experience a city the way the locals do and get a glimpse of everyday life.
 We regularly do this on our holidays, even in the infamously un-public transport friendly city of LA!